In the News

 program honors business leaders influencing cultural diversity.

 From the nominations, which were received by Westfair from August through October, 40 exceptional "Diversity Champions" were chosen based on their unique accomplishments, community involvement and diversity advocacy.
 Each of the Champions was nominated in one of five categories.

-The final five will be notified in mid-February.
 All of the finalists will be honored at the "Celebrating Diversity" event on April 4.